fangyiwen/GroupProject_ThreeMusketeers_API/README.md

 ## Iteration 1
 * Build REST API as backend API server by Node.js and Express.
 Add routing and relative routes.
 ESLint is used to make up JavaScript code.
 Note: `|| exit 0` in `"lint": "eslint . || exit 0"` is used to hide the exit status which is not important.
+* Handle errors for http requests by creating HttpError class inherited from Error.
+Http requests are tested by Postman.